SLINGhub/MSOrganiser/README.md

 ![ResultsAreaRTPDF](docs/figures/README-ResultsAreaRTPDF.PNG)

-## Calculate Normalised Area And Concentration
+# Calculating Normalised Area And Concentration

 To do this, a corresponding annotation file is required.